-Journal of Food & Nutritional Disorders is a subscription based journal that provides a range of options to purchase our articles and also permits unlimited Internet Access to complete Journal content.
+Journal of Food & Nutritional Disorders is a peer-reviewed, hybrid journal which offers dual mode of publication, open access & subscription.
+This mode provides the means to maximize the visibility, citations and readership which enhance the impact of the research work and provides a range of options to purchase our articles and also permits unlimited Internet Access to complete Journal content.
 It accepts research, review papers, online letters to the editors & brief comments on previously published articles or other relevant findings in SciTechnol.
 Articles submitted by authors are evaluated by a group of peer review experts in the field and ensures that the published articles are of high quality, reflect solid scholarship in their fields, and that the information they contain is accurate and reliable.